 Consider the following scenario from the submarine USS HYPOTHETICAL.
 Following a meticulous valve line-up and a thorough pre-evolution brief, a team of hardened professionals commenced that most thrilling of housekeeping evolutions, the blowing of sanitary tanks overboard.
-Within seconds of actuating a valve that would admit pressurized air to the tanks, these operators were shocked by blood-curdling screams of terror from the middle level passageway.
+Within seconds of actuating a valve that would admit pressurized air to the tanks, these steely-eyed operators were shocked by blood-curdling screams of terror from the middle level passageway.
 As jets of liquefied human filth erupted from every deck drain in the forward compartment, it became apparent that their valve line-up may not have been so meticulous after all.

 Once the blow was secured and working parties were assembled to clean up the mess, some unlucky division officer (the DCA, in this case) was tasked with finding out what the hell happened, and developing a course of action to ensure that it never happened again.
-Just another day in the life; no submarine tour is complete without at least one instance of poop-volcano.
+Just another day in the life; no submarine tour is complete without at least one eruption of poop-volcano.
 Fortunately, the answer was easily extracted from the evolution supervisor: the new guy, MMFN Operator, had fouled up the valve line-up.
 The solution: disqualify MMFN Operator from valve operations pending an exhaustive training upgrade.

 DCA was thrilled to have found the answer, so that he could quickly get back to important work like turning little red dots into little green dots in CTQS.
 Much to his disappointment, the Engineer (his boss) did not accept the easy answer.
 Being a good nuke, Eng recognized that there were far too many questions still unanswered.
 Why had the Operator opened the wrong valves?
 Had he been trained correctly?
 If so, did he deviate from his training?
 Why?
 “Go back and try again,” Eng demanded.
 “Ask why five times.”